mlxxx63/ORCID-Data-Visualization/README.md

 * Get location information for the co-authors’ institutions
 * Repackage data into CSV file containing home author ORCID iDs, co-author ORCID iDs and institutional affiliations/geographic location, and publication DOIs

-You can use the green “code” button above to download a ZIP file, which will contain the R script as well as a folder labeled “data,” which is where the resulting CSV file will be saved.
+You can use the green “code” button above to download a ZIP file, which will contain `Rorcid_Crossref_Authors.R` as well as a folder labeled “data,” which is where the resulting CSV file will be saved.
 Or, you can download just the R script and create your own “data” folder separately.

 Before you get started, you will need to gather the following information for your organization, based on how broad or narrow you want your search to be: